danielsundermeier/knowledge/leben/verbesserung.md

 > "NOTHING IS GOING TO CHANGE UNLESS YOU CHANGE YOURSELF FIRST" - Lanny Bassham

+> "It turns out that positive life changes actually cause positive neural changes—in the brain’s electrical activity, its chemical composition, even its ability to produce new neurons.
+These brain changes alter the tuning of your brain’s circuitry and lead to further positive life changes." - Alex Korb

 ## Vorgehen

 Anstatt nur alles Schlechte aus meinem Leben zu entfernen, versuche ich zuerst etwas Gutes hinzuzufügen und dadurch das Schlechte zu verdrängen.